NUOJIN/NUOJIN.github.io/_pages/about.md

 My current research projects involve applying deep generative models (e.g. variational auto-encoder) for UQ, importance sampling, and Langevin Monte Carlo.
 My ultimate goal is to devise novel methodologies that are well-balanced in terms of both theoretical interpretation and empirical performance, thereby contributing towards the advancement of our community.

-**I am actively looking for 2024 summer internship opportunities in Data/Machine Learning/Algorithms.**
+**I am actively looking for 2024 summer internship opportunities.**